Sustain Learning AFTER The Leadership Challenge® to get the most out of your investment

-PART 1: No-Cost Resources for Reinforcement
+Four No-Cost Resources for Reinforcement

+After The Leadership Challenge® Workshop, your leaders are energized and motivated to become better leaders and to accomplish extraordinary things.
 You see your leaders making the effort to follow through on their leadership commitments.
 As time passes, you don’t want to lose this level of commitment to The Leadership Challenge®.
 But how do you continue to energize and motivate your leaders to stay accountable to their leadership goals?
 How do you continue the learning post-workshop?

-(ONE) The LPI: Leadership Practices Inventory Workbook and Development Planner
+Option One: The LPI: Leadership Practices Inventory Workbook and Development Planner

-- The LPI: Leadership Practices Inventory Development Planner (PDF) is a 102-page document containing 10 tips for becoming a better leader, specific and actionable suggestions for improving in each of The Five Practices of Exemplary Leadership®, discussion on how people learn to lead, and several leadership development worksheets and activities.
+Complimentary with the purchase of the LPI® online license, each participant has access to PDF versions of the LPI® Workbook and Leadership Development Planner.
+The LPI® Workbook contains 10 very specific steps to understanding and using the LPI® feedback and The LPI: Leadership Practices Inventory Development Planner (PDF) is a 102-page document containing 10 tips for becoming a better leader, specific and actionable suggestions for improving in each of The Five Practices of Exemplary Leadership®, discussion on how people learn to lead, and several leadership development worksheets and activities.

 The workbook and development planner help leaders further interpret their LPI® results and understand how to use the information to become more effective leaders.
 Featuring the latest research and more than 140 actionable tips and suggestions, the workbook helps leaders create personal action plans and take the right steps to get results.

-- The book’s five sections offer a different LPI® behavior focus and supporting practice activities.
+Option Two: The Leadership Challenge Practice® BookThe Leadership Challenge® Practice Book is also included with the participant's LPI® online license.
+It presents daily practice routines and activities to help leaders become more effective by increasing the frequency with which they exhibit The Five Practices of Exemplary Leadership®.
+The book’s five sections offer a different LPI® behavior focus and supporting practice activities.
 It also includes quick progress checklists called “Make It a Daily Habit,” to help participants keep track of their progress on action items set during the workshop.

 Why use this resource?